 After I’d grown up, I bought an old house which had been in the same family for generations.
 The house went on the market when the last surviving family member moved into a nursing home at age 90.
 Some of the contents were sold, but much was left behind – including a large assortment of old buttons which were still on the original cards from the sewing shop.
 At some point, I took them off the cards and sorted them into one of those drawer units that are typically used for organizing nails and screws.

 When my Mom passed away, the green button tin came to live at my house.
-Eventually I removed the trinkets and placed them in my own “treasure box;” discarded the tin, which had become a bit rusty with age, as well as the drawer unit, and tossed all the buttons into a larger biscuit tin, whether they’ve been sitting ever since.
+Eventually I removed the trinkets and placed them in my own “treasure box;” discarded the tin, which had become a bit rusty with age, as well as the drawer unit, and tossed all the buttons into a larger biscuit tin, where they’ve been sitting ever since.

 It’s not much of a story, but it has now been preserved for posterity.
 Perhaps some day I can tell it to my grandchildren, and who knows, maybe someday they will be telling it to me.